 Collaborations with local State Schools

 In order to enhance the educational opportunities available to children not able for whatever reason to attend the College, the campus facilities are made available as far as possible to local schools.
 In particular the indoor swimming pool, sports hall, astroturf pitches and theatre are used by local schools.
 Drama production invitations are extended to local schools and we also host Gifted and Talented days for local children excelling in Maths, Languages, Performing and Creative Arts including Computer Science.
 We provide a member of staff as a governor at the local state primary school.
-The teaching services of language staff have been offered to local primary schools where timetables have allowed, and a mutually beneficial link to the Endeavour Academy in Ipswich has been fostered, introducing activities in The Duke of Edinburgh’s Award Scheme and Drama to their students, led by staff and students from the College.
+The teaching services of language staff have been offered to local primary schools where timetables have allowed, and a mutually beneficial link to the Endeavour Academy in Ipswich has been fostered, introducing activities in The Duke of Edinburgh’s Award Scheme and Drama to their pupils, led by staff and pupils from the College.
 We continue to actively work with local schools to seek innovative new ways to collaborate for the benefit of children.

 Use of School Facilities by Local Organisations